Purchasing Methods and Spending Guideline

 Two additional written competitive bids* (attached as separate documents) should be submitted with the Purchase Request for orders between $5,000.00 - $25,000.00.

-University Procurement must assist with all orders $25,000.01 and greater.
+Procurement Services must assist with all orders $25,000.01 and greater.
 Contact the Buyer that oversees the area for the commodity that you need to purchase.

-* Note: If a department or person is not able to obtain additional competitive bids, University Procurement will assist in acquiring these documents.
+* Note: If a department or person is not able to obtain additional competitive bids, Procurement Services will assist in acquiring these documents.
 Competitive bid exceptions may apply.

 Purchase Requests are processed and submitted to vendors within two business days of receipt.
 Incomplete or incorrect requests can delay the overall processing time and will be returned to the requesting party to correct and resubmit.
 Please plan ahead: same day processing requests are not acceptable except under unique and very special circumstances.